sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_08.rst

 the answers.
-Not only that, after extensive conversations with someone who does stats consulting for a living (my wife, as it happens), I can not help but notice that in practice the *only* time anyone ever asks her for a power analysit is when she is helping someone write a grant application.
+Not only that, after extensive conversations with someone who does stats consulting for a living (my wife, as it happens), I can not help but notice that in practice the *only* time anyone ever asks her for a power analysis is when she is helping someone write a grant application.
 In other words, the only time any scientist ever seems to want a power analysis in real life is when they are being forced to do it by bureaucratic process.
 It is not part of anyone’s day-to-day work.
 In